Understanding Ground Rent in Maryland

 - What is Ground Rent?

 The homeowner is responsible for maintenance of the land and any improvements on the land, including improvements made to the home itself (Kolker v.
 Biggs, 203 Md.
 137, 141 (1953)).
-It is the sole responsibility of the homeowner to procure and make payment on any utilities that service the property.
+The homeowner has the authority to alter, remodel, and reconstruct the property as they wish, but they must ensure that their actions preserve the value of the land (Crowe v.
+Wilson, 65 Md.
+479, 484 (1886)).
+Additionally, it is the sole responsibility of the homeowner to procure and make payment on any utilities that service the property.

 - Bring a civil action against the leasehold tenant to enforce any rights the ground lease holder may have under the ground lease; or